nanditha-kathiravan/FlexiRelief-Pain-Management-Application/README.md

 # FlexiRelief: Pain Management Application
-The FlexiRelief Application is designed to assist users in predicting diseases by inputting their symptoms.
+The FlexiRelief Application is designed to assist users in predicting diseases by entering their symptoms.
 Utilizing machine learning algorithms, particularly Decision Tree Classifier and Support Vector Machine (SVM), it predicts diseases based on symptom patterns and offers information on their descriptions and precautionary measures.
 It is a pain management application that helps users identify potential diseases based on symptoms they are experiencing.

 ## Features